What to Expect

 Prior to your first appointment:

 - Veterinary Dermatology of Richmond will contact your referring veterinarian and any other veterinarians that have treated your pet in the last 3 years for a current medical history.
 This allows us to establish communication with your regular veterinarian and in some cases alleviates the burden of running duplicate tests.
-Dr. Williamson will review these records prior to your appointment.
+Dr. Williamson/Dr. Toops will review these records prior to your appointment.

 How to prepare for your first appointment:

 - Please arrive 15 minutes prior to your appointment so that we may verify that all pertinent information is received for your appointment.

 - Please bring all medications and shampoos that you have, even if your pet is not currently using them, in case Dr. Williamson/Dr. Toops would like to fill medications.
 This is so we do not duplicate what you already have at home.

 - If your pet is a dog, we will need a urine sample.
 Please collect a sample at home within 24 hours of your appointment, keep it in the refrigerator, and bring it with you.
 You can use a clean, shallow bowl or container to collect the urine.
 (You can tape a ruler or spatula to the bottom of the bowl to make a handle for it.
 For a male dog, simply slide the bowl under his stream of urine.
 For a female dog, stand behind her and slide the bowl under her as she squats.